Are you visiting Northern Italy and starting to plan your day trips from Milan?

 Discover the beautiful city of Como

-Como, located by the famous lake of the same name is one of the most beautiful Italian cities that attracts millions of tourists and locals alike every single year.
+Como, located by the famous lake of the same name is one of the most beautiful Italian cities that attract millions of tourists and locals alike every single year.

 It is a delightful place loaded with valuable monuments, charming old town and romantic little corners that will steal your heart.